 Becoming a social business has technical and cultural implications.
 Social businesses adopt new technologies and patterns.
-To support the transformation to a social business, adoption of these technologies must be aligned with enterprise architecture.
+To support the transformation to a social business, adoption of these technologies supported by the enterprise architecture.
 Social business technologies combine with and leverage other key technical trends such as analytics, service oriented architecture, cloud computing, and mobile.
-IT leaders must educate and partner with the lines of business leaders to successfully realize a strategic transformation to social business.
+IT leaders must educate and partner with the lines-of-business leaders to successfully realize a strategic transformation to social business.